Are Autistic Children Being Treated Fairly?Apr 2, 2019

 - Avoid patronizing them or being condescending towards them

 - Stop assuming things about their condition

 The Potential of Teamwork

+The path to wellness can be full of hurdles and setbacks, and that is why it’s important to have realistic expectations.
 There may be times when you feel your support is making no difference, or even that it’s unwanted.
-But however complicated the journey becomes, your support will
+But however complicated the journey becomes, your support willalways be invaluable.

-.
 There’s an ancient phrase – ‘strength in numbers’ – that was first used in times of war.
 However, heading into battle with mental illness means this phrase is just as fitting.
 Here it refers to the numbers involved on the road to recovery – from family and friends to mental health professionals.

 That is why at ZwavelStream Clinic we provide treatment and support for patients, as well as their family and friends.
 The reason being, we firmly believe in the importance of this support when it comes to effective treatment and recovery.
-If you have any questions about helping a loved one on their way to well-being, please feel free to contact
+If you have any questions about helping a loved one on their way to well-being, please feel free to contact us.